Xiaoqiovo/Xiaoqiovo.github.io/_pages/about.md

 # 👋 About Me

-I am a PhD student at **City University of Hong Kong** and **Shenzhen Loop Area Institute**, starting in September 2025.
+I am a PhD student at **City University of Hong Kong** supervised by Prof. Ma Jiawei and **Shenzhen Loop Area Institute** supervised by Prof. Zhao Hengshuang, starting in September 2025.
 My research is centered on the intersection of multi-modal learning and world models.
-I have been deeply involved in developing large-scale clinical AI systems and optimizing foundation models for medical applications.

 ### 🔍 Research Interests
 * **Multi-modal Learning**: Vision-Language Models (VLMs), Cross-modal Alignment, and Long-video Understanding.